Thirty-first Dynasty of Egypt: Satrapal rule in Egypt

 It is not known who served as satrap after Artaxerxes III, but Pherendates II was an early satrap of Egypt.
 Under Darius III (336–330 BC) there was Sabaces, who fought and died at Issus and was succeeded by Mazaces.
 Egyptians also fought at Issus, for example, the nobleman Somtutefnekhet of Heracleopolis, who described on the "Naples stele" how he escaped during the battle against the Greeks and how Arsaphes, the god of his city, protected him and allowed him to return home.

 In 332 BC, Mazaces handed over the country to Alexander the Great without a fight.
 The Achaemenid empire had ended, and for a while Egypt was a satrapy in Alexander's empire.
-Later the Ptolemies and the Romans successively ruled the Nile valley.
+Cleomenes of Naucratis oversaw the transfer of Egypt's tax revenue to other provinces, possibly under the title of satrap.
+At Alexander's death, Ptolemy was formally appointed satrap prior to his establishment of the Ptolemaic Kingdom.
+The Romans eventually replaced the Ptolemaic dynasty, maintaining Egypt as the personal property of Augustus and the subsequent emperors and ruling through local governors.

 Culture

 Occasionally Egyptians wore foreign costumes and jewelry.
 The taste for non-Egyptian fashion arose during periods of extensive trade or diplomatic contact with distant courts, or when Egypt was controlled by a foreign power.
-The Persians, who twice invaded the Nile Valley from their Iranian homeland, dominated Egypt during Dynasty 27 (525–404 BC) and Dynasty 31 (342–332 BC).
-This statue to the left dates to the later period of Persian rule in Egypt.
+The Persians, who thrice invaded the Nile Valley from their West Asia homeland, dominated Egypt from 525–404 BCE (27th Dynasty), 342–332 BCE (31st Dynasty), and 619–628 CE (Sasanian Egypt).
+This statue dates to the later period of Persian rule in Egypt.

-According to the Brooklyn Museum, "the long skirt shown wrapped around this statue's body and tucked in at the upper edge of the garment is typically Persian.
+According to the Brooklyn Museum, "The long skirt shown wrapped around this statue’s body and tucked in at the upper edge of the garment is typically Persian.
 The necklace, called a torque, is decorated with images of ibexes, symbols in ancient Persia of agility and sexual prowess.
 The depiction of this official in Persian dress may have been a demonstration of loyalty to the new rulers."